 The Corporate Governance and Nominating Committee annually reviews compensation practices for the Company's Directors and makes recommendations to the Board regarding the form and amount of compensation for determination by the Board.
 To assist the Committee in performing these duties, management engages an outside consultant to prepare a director compensation analysis and to make recommendations.
 Based on this analysis, management makes recommendations regarding Director compensation for the Committee's consideration.
-Frederic W. Cook & Co. prepared this analysis for fiscal 2020.
-For fiscal 2021, no changes were recommended by management and the Committee and no changes were made by the Board.
+Frederic W. Cook & Co. prepared this analysis for fiscal 2021.
+For fiscal 2021, no changes were recommended by management and the Committee and no changes were made by the Board, except for establishing a Board Chair retainer for our new independent Board Chair.